Amended 2002, 2014, 2017.

 The Members of the Executive Committee shall be elected for 3 years, in the first instance, with the possibility of renewal for a further three years.
 A member of the Committee who fails to contribute to the business of the Society may, at the President’s discretion, be asked to step down.

-President, Secretary, Treasurer, Meetings Convener, Membership Secretary, Newsletter Editor, and the Website Co-ordinator may be re-elected by the Executive Committee, subject to approval at the next AGM, for a second term of office of another three years.
+President, Secretary, Treasurer, Meetings Convener, Membership Secretary, Newsletter Editor, Website Co-ordinator and Travel Grants Secretary may be re-elected by the Executive Committee, subject to approval at the next AGM, for a second term of office of another three years.
 They shall then not be eligible for re-election to the same office for one year, but they shall be eligible for any other office in the Society.

 Each year the two ordinary members of the committee senior in order of election and having completed their term shall retire from office and shall not be eligible for re-election for one year.